grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/01 Overview.md

 Typical signs of a good result:

 - Response time has a flat trend for the duration of the test
-- Request rates follow the same ramping pattern as Virtual Users(if VUs increase, so does request rate)
+- Request rates follow the same ramping pattern as Virtual Users (if VUs increase, so does the request rate)

-Typical signs of a performance issue/bottleneck
+Typical signs of a performance issue/bottleneck:

 - Response times rise during the test
 - Response times rise, then quickly bottom out and stay flat
 - Request rates do not rise with VUs (and response times start to increase)

-This is not an all inclusive list.
+This is a non-exhaustive list.
 You should use these patterns as a first indicator of good or bad performance of your test.

 ## Result Tabs

-The result tabs allow you to dig into the specific result data sets from your test.
+The Result tabs allow you to dig into the specific result data sets from your test.
 We present the following tabs to organize your result data:

 | Tab Name   | Definition                                                                      | Add to analysis? | Sorting                 |
 | ---------- | ------------------------------------------------------------------------------- | ---------------- | ----------------------- |